 In Singapore, the Chinese celebrate Mid-Autumn Festival with family gatherings, paper lanterns and mooncakes.
 As the moon on this night will be round and bright, moon-viewing parties and stroll in the parks are common ways for families to appreciate the moon.

-This year, the festival falls on Thursday, 1 October.
+This year, the Mid-Autumn Festival falls on Tuesday, 21 September 2021.
 To get the best bang for the buck, consider participating in group buys.
 Here are some ideas what you can consider joining/starting a group buy for.

 P.S.
 Talk to Business Providers you trust and know to see if they can offer group buy so you and your neighbours (or friends) can enjoy bulk-pricing!